Khuiratta Tehsil

-Khuiratta is a Tehsil in Kotli District, in Pakistan-administered Azad Kashmir.
+Khuiratta is a Tehsil in Kotli District of The State of Azad Jammu & Kashmir, commonly referred to as Azad Kashmir.

 Location

 Khuiratta lies 29 km southeast of Kotli and 154 km from Islamabad, to the east.
 Khuiratta is approximately 7 kilometres from the Line of Control (LOC).
 It is the second largest town of District Kotli after Kotli City.
 It has an elevation of 2570 feet above sea-level.
 Khuiratta is situated on the western side of Rajouri (IHK), with Tehsile Charhoi to the west, Rajouri to the east, Noshehra (IHK) to the south, Tehsile Nakyal to the north east and Kotli to the north west.

 Khuiratta is connected to Kotli and Nakyal by a circular road and to Mirpur (80 km) with two links, one via Dhongi-Charhoi and the other via Darghoti-Charhoi.

 Khuiratta is also connected to Chirri, Seri, Battal, Ghaian and Khor Gumbi Bhera (via Manjwal and Dheri Sahibzadian), Khuiratta used to be connected to Rajouri in Indian-occupied Kashmir via Seri but this road is now closed at the point Janjoot Bhadar and is separated by the Line of Control.